pablichjenkov/macao-sdk/README.md

 ### Component Toolkit
-A set of prefabricated compose-multiplatform components to speedup the App development process.
+A set of prefabricated compose-multiplatform components to speedup the Multiplatform App development process.
 The toolkit contains a variety of navigation components as drawer, tabbar, topbar, bottombar, pager, stack, panel and many more.
 Code is 99% reusable in each platform.
 Check demos bellow.